-The behaviour of employees at the RCH is guided by the Victorian Public Sector and RCH Codes of Conduct, RCH values, and alignment with the Senior Medical Staff/Executive and RCH Compacts, on the basis that we treat others the way they wish to be treated.
+The behaviour of employees at the RCH is governed by legislation, the Victorian Public Sector Employment Principles (refer p.17) and RCH Codes of Conduct, RCH values and RCH Compacts and its Policies and Procedures.
 It is unacceptable and unlawful for a person or group of people to

-engage in behaviour which amounts to discrimination on the basis of personal attributes or characteristics, harassment, bullying, victimisation, vilification or occupational violence.
+engage in behaviour which amounts to discrimination on the basis of personal attributes or characteristics, harassment including sexual harassment, bullying, victimisation, vilification or occupational violence.
 This also includes not requesting, instructing, assisting, authorising or encouraging others to behave in ways

 that reflect such behaviour.

 A safe and positive workplace provides education and support to assist individuals in understanding unacceptable behaviour, and the most effective way to respond.
 Inappropriate behaviours, such as incivility, left unresolved, may lead to more serious inappropriate behaviours in the